infralight/.github/.github/actions/bump-monorepo-version-tag/README.md

 #### `tag`

-The full tag created, in the format `COMPONENT-vVERSION`.
+The full tag created, in the format `COMPONENT_PATH/vVERSION`.

 #### `version`